 $13M Kickstarter success is broke

-Until the Pebble Time came along, the Coolest Cooler was Kickstarter's largest success, raising almost US$13.3 million to bring a feature-packed drink cooler to life - on a funding goal of just US$50,000.
+Until the Pebble Time came along, the Coolest Cooler was Kickstarter's largest success, raising almost US$13.3 million (about £9.5 million) to bring a feature-packed drink cooler to life - on a funding goal of just US$50,000 (about £36,000).
 So why the heck are they having funding problems to get the coolers to their paying backers?

 The Coolest team told backers over the weekend that they're looking for a investment partner "who can provide the capital and strategic resources to fund the remaining production of backer rewards and help grow the company to the next level."
 In short, they're running out of money after blowing through millions of dollars and need someone to bail them out to fulfill their promises.
 For now, they're trying to sell coolers on Amazon at a higher price to bring in more cash to produce backer units.